 We understand parental support is integral to the success of our RSHE curriculum.
 While we have an educational and legal obligation to provide young people with Relationships, Sex and Health Education, we respect the primary role of the parents (including guardians and carers) in educating children about these matters.
 All parents have been given an opportunity to view the policy and curriculum via email and make recommendations for changes to it during the first term of the 2023/24 academic year.
 Further, parents are very welcome to explore our RSHE curriculum by requesting to view the scheme of work and teaching materials.
 Staff members and students will also be given the opportunity to comment on the policy's content and make suggestions as to how it can be improved.
-Staff members may contact the DSL or SLT directly or via their HoD/HoF with their thoughts.
-Student opinions will be sought via the Student Council or an individual basis they may contact their DoS, email the DSL or use the 'Whisper' anonymous reporting tool.
+Staff members may contact the Designated Safeguarding Lead or the Senior Leadership Team directly or via their Head of Faculty with their thoughts.
+Student opinions will be sought via the Student Council or an individual basis they may contact their Personal Tutor, email the DSL or use the "suggestions and worries" online form circulated by the Head of GCSE and PSHE.